tandasat/hvext/README.md

-    dump_ept [verbosity] - Displays contents of the EPT translation for the current EPTP. dump_msr [verbosity] - Displays contents of the MSR bitmaps. dump_vmcs - Displays contents of all VMCS encodings for ths current VMCS. indexes [gpa] - Displays index to values walk EPT for the given GPA. pte [gpa] - Displays contents of EPT entries used to translated the given GPA.
+    dump_ept [verbosity] - Displays contents of the EPT translation for the current EPTP. dump_msr [verbosity] - Displays contents of the MSR bitmaps. dump_vmcs - Displays contents of all VMCS encodings for ths current VMCS. ept_pte [gpa] - Displays contents of EPT entries used to translated the given GPA. indexes [gpa] - Displays index values to walk EPT for the given GPA. pte [la] - Displays contents of paging structure entries used to translated the given LA.

     Note: When executing those commands, the processor must be in VMX-root operation with an active VMCS.
           Many of the commands may corrupt system state and put it into an uncontainable situation.